Ritten11/LAMAS2021/index.md

 ### The Resistance
 For our project, we implemented a multi-agent simulation based on The Resistance.
 The Resistance is a multiplayer deductive reasoning role-playing game designed by Don Eskridge in 2010.
 The players are divided into two "factions": the Resistance (the "good guys") and the government spies (the "bad guys").
 Within the game, players are sent on 5 missions that can either pass or fail.
 Both teams work to score at least three points.
 A minimum of five players is required for the game.

 At the start of a game with five players, two players are chosen at random to be spies, and the other three players are the resistance.
 The spies know each other's identity while the Resistance remains in the dark.
+After this intitial revelation, the spies are no loner able to comminute privately and thus all comminucation between them has to be public.
 Each round consists of several elements:
 1. A Mission Leader is chosen.
 The first Mission Leader is chosen randomly - after that, the player to the left of the previous Mission Leader becomes the new Mission Leader.
 2. The Mission Leader selects a team to send on the mission.
 The number of people on the team differs per mission.
 3. All players vote on the team composition.
 If at least half of the players agree with the team composition, the team is sent on a mission.
 If more than half of the players disagree with the team composition, a new player becomes the Mission Leader and step two and three are repeated.
 If there are 5 failed attempts to create a mission team, the government spies automatically get one point, and the next round starts.